Full price ticket: € 12.00 (€ 1,50 booking fee)

 Changes to the visit path for people with disabilities

 Due to the restoration works at the first floor, the visit for people with motor disabilities will be subject to change.
-All the rooms on the ground floor are currenlty accessible, as well as the temporary exhibition "Canova, Hayez, Cicognara.
-L'ultima gloria di Venezia" and the rooms XVIII, XIX, XX, XXII, XXIII of the first floor.
+All the rooms on the ground floor are currenlty accessible and the rooms XVIII, XIX, XX, XXII, XXIII of the first floor.
 The rooms XII - XVI welcome most of the masterpieces from the closed rooms and will be accessible to everyone.
 The opening will be announced promptly.
 We apologize for the inconvenience.